mrismanaziz/Reforestation/README.md

-## Why do wizards clean their teeth three times a day?
-To prevent bat breath!
+## What do you call a crowd of chess players bragging about their wins in a hotel lobby?
+Chess nuts boasting in an open foyer.